© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 RIO GRANDE DAM was completed in 1936.
 The structure was built by the hydraulic fill process, by which a mixture of earth and water was pumped to form the body to th dam.
 More than 10,000,000 cubic yards of earth were treated in this way.
 A concrete core wall was built down to the bedrock.

 Underneath the parched lands of Australia lies a great subterranean reservoir, extending below one-fifth of the whole continent.
 By drilling numerous artesian wells, engineers have brought the waters to the surface in their efforts to combat the menace of drought.
-This chapter is by Harold Shepstone and is concluded in part 52.
+This chapter is concluded in part 52.

 The Corinth Canal